andy-morris/hashcons/README.md

 use the `uncheckedMemo` family of functions, which doesn't care about the value of `CanFinalize`.

-The `memoN` functions only check the first argument for finalizers–as long as the it can run finalisers, the table will be pruned.
+The `memoN` functions only check the first argument—as long as it can run finalisers, the table will be pruned.

 ## Requested contributions